Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab14-AppInsights.md

 Application Insights provides live monitoring of your applications.
 You can detect and diagnose faults and performance issues, as well as discover how users are using your app.

 In this lab, you will use an Application Insights instance defined by the kit’s ARM template and enable your Application to add telemetry.
+In addition you’ll use Application Insights Release Annotations to see deployments and how the map to your telemetry.

-There is one exercise in this lab (but more will be added shortly):
+There is two parts in this lab:

 1. Configure Application Insights for your Web App
+2. Release Annotations

 Part 1: Configure Application Insights for your Web App
 =======================================================